 Les Carmes Haut Brion has the ability to age and evolve.
 The best example of this was discovered this year when tasting a magnum of the 1915 Les Carmes Haut Brion at the chateau!

-On average, 2,750 cases of Bordeaux wine are produced on average each year of Les Carmes Haut Brion.
+On average, close to 4,000 cases of wine are produced in an average year.
 The estate makes a second wine, Le Clos de Carmes Haut Brion.
-However, this wine is actually its own unique wine as it’s produced from grapes planted in Martillac that were originally part of the Le Thil vineyard.
+However, this wine is actually its own unique brand as it’s produced from grapes planted in Martillac that were originally part of the Le Thil vineyard.

 Château Les Carmes Haut-Brion Wine Tasting Notes